Skip to main content

 Content Inspection Rules on Zenconsole

 Zenarmor Content Inspection is a critical component of modern network security policies.
-It ensures that every file and DNS request passing through your environment is thoroughly examined for potential threats.
+It ensures that every file, DNS request, and web access attempt passing through your environment is thoroughly examined for potential threats.
 Instead of relying solely on perimeter defenses, the Zenarmor Content Inspection feature provides deep visibility and control over the actual content being transmitted, whether it is a downloaded file or a DNS query.

 By enabling Zenarmor Content Inspection, organizations can have the following capabilities.

 The Content Inspection feature is accessible under each policy.
-Once inside, you will find two essential protective layers: Realtime File Scanning and DNS Deep Inspection.** These tools enable IT administrators to proactively prevent advanced threats and ensure compliance with corporate security requirements.
+Once inside, you will find two essential protective layers: Realtime File Scanning, Real-Time Anti-Phishing Protection, and DNS Deep Inspection.
+These tools enable IT administrators to proactively prevent advanced threats and ensure compliance with corporate security requirements.

 Figure 1.
 Zenarmor Content Inspection